‘X-Files’ Animated Comedy Series in Development at Fox

-An animated “X-Files” comedy series is in the works at Fox, Variety has confirmed.
+An animated “X-Files” comedy series spinoff is in the works at Fox, Variety has confirmed.

 The project is currently titled “The X-Files: Albuquerque.”
 It has received a script and presentation commitment at the broadcaster.
 The show would revolve around an office full of misfit agents who investigate X-Files cases too wacky, ridiculous or downright dopey for Mulder and Scully to bother with.
 They’re basically the X-Files’ B-team.